-e e > STT Policy Treadit(i) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 001/24/2018 Netto - Chapter 800 Trusts and ALTCS Eligibility Revised 001/24/2018 Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust Assets Placed in a Trust Assets Placed in a Trust Aspecial Treatment Trust Overview A Special Treatment Trust Overview Revised 00/24/2018 Policy Special Revised 00/24/2018 Policy Special Special Treatment Trug's (STT) may allow people who would not otherwise quality due to excess resources or income to become eligible for ALTSE.
-Low-sisets in a STT are not counted for the income and resource tests.
+e e > STT Policy Treadit(i) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 001/24/2018 Netto - Chapter 800 Trusts and ALTCS Eligibility Revised 001/24/2018 Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust Assets Placed in a Trust Assets Placed in a Trust Aspecial Treatment Trust Overview A Special Treatment Trust Overview Revised 00/24/2018 Policy Special Revised 00/24/2018 Policy Special Revised 00/24/2018 Policy Special Special Treatment Trug's (STT) may allow people who would not otherwise quality due to excess resources or income to become eligible for ALTSS.
+The essets in a STT are not counted for the income and resource tests.
 In return, AHCCCS is authorized to recover the cost of these benefits from the frust upon the death of the customer or termination of the trust.
-There are three types of STT.
+There are three types of STT: • Trusts for Individuals Under Age 65 with a Disability • Income-Only Trusts, and • Pooled Trusts The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
+Failure to meet these conditions disqualifies the trust from special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
 Condition Description arrangement in which a person or organization, II Date of creation The trust must be created on or after August 11, 1993.
 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1963 must be dissolved and recreated to qualify as a STT Minity - Chaine 200 trails III.
 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
 B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Ritcy - Oxpor 80 Trats - 80 Specie Tratment Trats AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainde beneficiary upon the death of the customer.
 D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the cooditi http://cooper.001141.0000000000000000000000000000000 Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.